-Safety management begins with a clear definition of the scope of work to be performed.
-Each science team lead is responsible for a scope of work as defined in the proposal presented to the US Department of Energy (DOE).
+Project safety management in the field begins with a clear definition of the scope of work to be performed.
+Each Science Team Lead is responsible for a scope of work as defined in the Phase 3 proposal presented to the US Department of Energy (DOE).
 Each science team lead also is responsible for defining tasks and task leaders who are, in turn, responsible for developing a scope of work that defines the work to be performed, the participants working on the task, the hazards that will or may be encountered, and the controls to be used by the participants to mitigate those hazards.
 Hazard identification must be thorough enough to identify all sources of injury or illness and damage to the environment, equipment, or property that reasonably could be encountered while performing the work.
 The controls participants should use to avoid or mitigate hazards must be reviewed and approved for adequacy by the safety professionals at the task leader's home institution.